dhansenatthestillpoint/WinterTermProject2018/README.md

 # WinterTermProject2018

-Hey Gavin this is the repositry for al the thing!
+Hey Gavin this is the repository for all the thing!